RecallGraph/RecallGraph/README.md

 To avoid getting into trouble while testing, it is best to deploy this service to a blank database that isn't used for anything else, and then run the test suites there.

 Run tests via the web interface or `foxx-cli`.
 Note that the tests take quite some time to finish, and only print their results in a batch at the end.
-It may look like your database has gone out for lunch, but it is actually busy crunching numbers.
-Use `top` or equivalent to monitor the process if you're unsure.

 ### Docs ###
 * Some documentation is already available through the Swagger interface.